Hiroshige II: Life and career

 Born Suzuki Chinpei (鈴木鎮平) in 1826, it is said that he was born to a fireman, as was his master Hiroshige to whom he became apprenticed under the name Shigenobu at an unknown age.
 His earliest known work is the illustrations for a book called Twenty-four Paragons of Japan and China from 1849.

 Hiroshige II produced a large number of commissioned work in the 1850s in the style of the elder Hiroshige, and often signed his work Ichiryūsai mon ("student of Ichiryūsai", another art name of Hiroshige I's), and from c.
 1853 to 1858 simply as Ichiryūsai.
 In 1858, he married Hiroshige I's daughter Otatsu after the master's death and inherited the Hiroshige name, as well as the names Ichiryūsai and Ryūsai.

 The artist moved from Edo to Yokohama in 1865 after dissolving his marriage and began using the name Kisai Risshō (喜斎立祥; alternate pronunciation: Ryūshō).
 During this decade he produced a number of collaborative print series, particularly with Kunisada, who had earlier worked with Hiroshige I. In his final years he turned mainly to decorating works intended for export, such as tea chests, kites, and lanterns.
 On 17 September 1869 he died at the age of 44.

 Hiroshige I took on few students; Hiroshige II was the most successful of these.
+Among Hiroshige I's other pupils were Shōsai Ikkei, Shigemaru (active 1848–1853), Utagawa Shigekiyo (active 1860–1890) and Utagawa Hirokage, the last of whom is best known for the 1860–1861 series Edo Meisho Dōke Zukushi and the 1859 triptych Aomono Sakana Gunzei Daikassen no Zu.
 His works have often been confounded with those of his master, which they resemble closely in style, subject, and signature.
 Early Western scholars did not even recognize him as a separate artist.

 Another pupil of the first Hiroshige, Shigemasa, later married the master's daughter, Otatsu, and also began using the name Hiroshige; this artist now is known as Hiroshige III.